 This is a true testament of my life’s journey that leaves even me wondering how on earth this came to be.
 But I call to mind that God has a plan for me — a plan for a better tomorrow that my mother used to pray for.

 I grew up in Lower Subukia, a remote rural village in Kenya’s Rift Valley, brought up in an area that receives scarce rainfall because it is located on the leeward side of Mt.
 Kenya.
 Drought and famine frequently hit the locals of this land.

-Traditionally, it is the responsibility of women and children to fetch water.
-Children from as early an age of 4 to 5 are trained using small containers on how to fetch and carry water.
+Traditionally, it is the responsibility of women and children to get water.
+Children from as early an age of 4 to 5 are trained using small containers on how to collect and carry water.
 They would accompany adults in this noble mission.
-Fetching water is done early in the morning or late in the evening so that whoever is fetching the water is protected from the scorching sun.
-They can then have the remainder of the day to either till land or run other chores like cooking for the family, fetching firewood, or even looking after domestic animals such as goats, sheep, and cows.
+Collecting water is done early in the morning or late in the evening so that whoever is getting the water is protected from the scorching sun.
+They can then have the remainder of the day to either till the land or run other chores like cooking for the family, gathering firewood, or even looking after domestic animals such as goats, sheep, and cows.

 Growing up with my five siblings, we would — in turns during lunch time or evenings — go to the river with our animals so they could drink from these water points.
 My mum would ask me to carry water containers so we could bring some on our way back as a means to multi-task.

 There were two ways in which we would carry water.
 The most common was where we would tie a rope to hang the 20-liter (5.28-gallon) containers on our back where the rope would go over our head.
 Or we would use commercial or homemade wheel barrows where we could push two or three 20-liter containers.
 This seemed an efficient method preferred by boys and men since it required enough energy to push the wheelbarrow uphill.
 Girls and women shied from this method and opted for the former.